Complete Guide to Corporate Uniform Policies in Pakistan

 Selecting the right manufacturing partner is critical.
 Look for these qualities in a uniform manufacturer:

-• Quality standards: Do they follow ISO-compliant quality control processes?
+Quality standards: Do they follow rigorous multi-stage quality control processes?

 Step 3: Design and Sampling